Hughie O'Reilly

 Hugh 'Hughie' O'Reilly was a Gaelic footballer and manager of Cootehill Celtic GAA Club and the Cavan county team.

 Playing career

 The Cootehill clubman is the only man to be involved in all of Cavan's Senior All-Ireland Championship victories.
 He played and won 2 All-Ireland Senior Football Championship medal in 1933 and captained Cavan to victory in the 1935 final.
 Hughie also featured on the 1927 All-Ireland-winning junior team.

 Management career

 He completed a record of three All-Ireland senior titles in 1947, '48 and '52 in the space of five years and National Football League titles in 1948 and '50 as manager for Cavan.
 Cootehill Celtic GAA's pitch in the town is named after him.

-He was a great disciplinarian and laid most emphasis in training on the basic skills, of catching, kicking and passing the ball.
-He had the great attribute of being able to instil a sense of total confidence in the players, - a vital prerequisite for winning.
+As a disciplinarian, he emphasizes training in the basic skills of catching, kicking, and passing the ball.
 Hughie had 28 famous tips, many of which are still valid today.